Part two of my Paris Guide includes hip hotels, mouthwatering markets and splendid day trips to take your trip from touristy to transcendent.

 +33 01 43 24 74 39

 Located in the somewhat off-the-tourist-track 12th, this market has a local feel and the prices are lower than many of the others.
-A number of organic fruit and vegetable stands are a highlight and the covered market has vendors selling roast chicken and a craft beer shop.
+The organic fruit and vegetable stands are a highlight and the covered market has vendors selling roast chicken as well as a craft beer shop.
 The market runs along Rue d’Aligre and the street is lined with good restaurants.
 The butcher and restaurant Les Provinces sells some of the best meat in the city.

 The oldest market in Paris is more of a gourmet food hall these days where you can choose between Jamaican, Moroccan and Japanese cuisine.
 It’s a wonderful place to go for lunch, but keep in mind, each vendor is like a “mini restaurant” and sitting in its space with food from another vendor is typically frowned upon.
 The market does have a fishmonger, two fruit and vegetable stands and a florist.